Dalimil/Find-and-Replace-Browser-Extension/README.md

 - Regex groups indicator (for regex search only)
 - Common Substitution Templates

-In general we would like to follow the current standard of search & replace toolbars.
+In general we would like to follow the current standard of find & replace toolbars.
 Many of these can be seen in more advanced text editors:

 *Android Studio:*